HL7/cql/input/pages/02-authorsguide.md

 )
 ```

-The [.id]#InInitialPopulation# expression remains the same, but it now accesses the value of the parameter instead of the define statement.
+The <span class="id">InInitialPopulation</span> expression remains the same, but it now accesses the value of the parameter instead of the define statement.

-Since we are in the [.id]#Patient# context and have access to the attributes of the Patient (as defined by the data model in use), the gender criteria can be expressed as follows:
+Since we are in the <span class="id">Patient</span> context and have access to the attributes of the Patient (as defined by the data model in use), the gender criteria can be expressed as follows:

 ``` cql
 Patient.gender in "Female Administrative Sex"
 ```

-This criteria requires that the gender attribute of a Patient be a code that is in the valueset identified by [.id]#"Female Administrative Sex"#.
+This criteria requires that the gender attribute of a Patient be a code that is in the valueset identified by <span class="id">"Female Administrative Sex"</span>.
 Of course, this requires the valueset definition:

 ``` cql
 valueset "Female Administrative Sex": 'urn:oid:2.16.840.1.113883.3.560.100.2'